-Planting method summary for field crew: Walk lightly in sensitive prairie remnants, haul planting gear via sleds and backpacks, use gas-powered augers with appropriately sized drill-bit to make holes for plants, plant the Spalding's catchfly plant carefully and firmly pack native soil around planting medium to eliminate air pockets, spread certified weed-free straw mulch around planting zone to prevent weed encroachment and to help retain moisture, and water at least twice on planting day.
+Notes for field crew: Walk lightly in sensitive prairie remnants, do not drive ATV in prairie remnants, haul planting gear via sleds and backpacks, use gas-powered augers with appropriately sized drill-bit to make holes for plants, plant the Spalding's catchfly plant carefully and firmly, pack native soil around planting medium to eliminate air pockets, spread certified weed-free straw mulch around planting zone to prevent weed encroachment and to help retain moisture, water each individual plant at least twice on planting day.
 Each planting site will have a monitoring transect associated with it.
 A subset of the plants installed at each planting location will be monitored annually for survival for a minimum of three years (optimally four to five years).
-See Erhardt 2022 for monitoring protocol details.